jmquigley/gadgets/docs/lib/textField/TextField.md

 - `onBlur` - Invoked when focus on control is lost.
 - `onChange` - Invoked each time a key is pressed.
 The validation routine is also called with each key.
+- `onClear` - Invoked when the clear button is pressed in a search text control
 - `onKeyDown` - Invoked when a key is pressed.
 The escape key is checked and if pressed the input is reverted to its previous setting.
 - `onKeyPress` - Invoked when a key pressed.
 When the "Enter" key is pressed